 CF: A few years ago, my role with Vituity was expanding.
-So with a heavy heart, I stepped down from active leadership in CAPA after 17 years.
-It was a pretty emotional time, but it was also amazing to reflect back on how far we'd come.
+So, with a heavy heart, I stepped down from active leadership in CAPA after 17 years.
+It was an emotional time, but it was also amazing to reflect back on how far we'd come.
 We'd built a small regional group into this robust, powerful organization that did great work for providers and patients.
 If you can leave an organization better than you found it, that's my definition of success.

-Perspectives: How do you balance being a senior PA/NP leader in a physician-led practice?
+Q: How do you balance being a senior advanced provider leader in a physician-led practice?

 CF: It's definitely a balancing act, and it all starts with respect.
 The physicians are the owners of the practice.
-Without them, our PA/NP practice wouldn't exist.
-At the same time, our PAs and NPs are an incredible brain trust.
+Without them, our advanced provider practice wouldn't exist.
+At the same time, our physician assistants and nurse practitioners are an incredible brain trust.
 I'm always encouraging the leadership to tap into this resource and listen to what they have to say.
 For example, as an organization we are looking at ways to connect our providers and promote personal health and one of our regional lead advanced providers suggested a partnership with Peloton to do a virtual Healthcare Hero’s ride.
 Our COO and CMO immediately supported this idea and we are off and running (or riding!)

-Perspectives: Sounds like a tough line to walk.
+Q: Was that a tough line to walk?

 CF: Sometimes.
-But at the end of the day, PAs, NPs, and physicians all want the same things very passionately.
+But at the end of the day, physician assistants, nurse practitioners, cRNAs and physicians all want the same things very passionately.
 We want to provide great care for our patients.
 We want to wow our hospital partners.
 We want a positive workplace culture full of support and respect.
 When we start the conversation with a focus on our shared goals, it's easier for the other party to listen.

-Perspectives: How do you advocate for the PA/NP perspective in this setting?
+Q: How do you advocate for the advanced provider perspective in this setting?

-All that being said, advocating for the PAs and NPs is probably easier in our organization than most, because we've got a very supportive culture.
-The physicians want the PAs and NPs to be heard and have been very proactive about bringing them into the conversation.
+All that being said, advocating for the physician assistants and nurse practitioners is probably easier in our organization than most, because we've got a very supportive culture.
+The physicians want the advanced providers to be heard and have been very proactive about bringing us into the conversation.

-CF: It's funny.
-Someone once told me I had "moxie."
+CF: Someone once told me I had "moxie."
 I wasn't sure what that was, so I googled it.
-The original Moxie was a soft drink back in the 30s.
-So someone with moxie has energy, pep, courage, and determination.
+The original Moxie was a soft drink back in the 1930s.
+So, someone with moxie has energy, pep, courage, and determination.

 I think real moxie comes from a deep belief that what you're doing is right and worthwhile.
 I can't say this about many things in life, but I pretty much loved every committee meeting I attended with CAPA.
 And I'm really excited about the direction Vituity is headed.
 Our EM Advanced Provider Fellowship Program puts fellows on the forefront of learning and delivering the most recent innovations in emergency medicine.
 That kind of conviction gives you the strength to fight for things.
 It gets you through a lot of challenges.